hdfeos/pyhdf/README.rst

 - Sphinx documentation
 - Planned: unit tests

-python-hdf4 is a python wrapper around the HDF version 4 library.
+pyhdf is a python wrapper around the latest HDF version 4 library.
 The SD (Scientific Dataset), VS (Vdata) and V (Vgroup) APIs are currently implemented. netCDF files can also be read and modified.